uzairudev/Project-Mitsuba-Nerfstudio/README.md

 4. **Render the scenes**:
    Use Mitsuba to render the scenes specified in the `lego/cbox.xml` file using the spectral sensitivity settings.

+5. **Run the evaluation script**:
+   Use the `new_eval.py` script to compare the two samples using PSNR, SSIM, and LPIPS metrics.

 ## Acknowledgements

 - [Mitsuba Renderer](https://www.mitsuba-renderer.org/) for providing the rendering framework.
+- [Nerfstudio](https://nerfstudio.github.io/) for providing the foundational code and concepts used in the `splatfacto.py` implementation.